Adult safeguarding practice questions

 K is a young woman with a mild learning disability who was in local authority care for most of her teenage years.
 When she left her foster family at the age of 18, her social worker, P, was concerned about the risks she took with her own safety, in particular the sexual relationships she had with a number of local men.

-Supervision helped the social worker to manage her own anxiety about the situation, which became very high profile across health, social services and the local police.
+Supervision helped the social worker to manage her own anxiety about the situation, which had become very high profile across health, social services and the local police.
 P’s manager used supervision to help her focus on the young woman herself – her needs and her options for her future – rather than on the attention the case was receiving.

 With her manager’s support, P took her time exploring with K the kinds of things that she wanted to achieve in life.
 K eventually decided to move to another part of the county with her own flat and a new college placement.
 Supervision helped to avoid an overly heavy-handed approach, and ensured that K remained in control of the decisions about her life.